 By James B. Cunningham, Hugo Llorens, Ronald E. Neumann, Richard Olson, and Earl Anthony Wayne

 Afghanistan may actually now have a chance to achieve some form of political settlement and significantly reduced violence.

 From 2011 through July 2015, Wayne served as the US ambassador to Mexico.
 During his tenure, Mission Mexico helped establish the US-Mexico High Level Economic Dialogue, the Mexico-US Entrepreneurship and Innovation Council, and new energy and environmental dialogues, while trade, investment, and tourism grew.
-Through the Merida Initiative and bilateral coordination efforts, law enforcement, security, defense, border, and consular cooperation improved; and military-to-military cooperation reached new levels.
+Through the Merida Initiative and bilateral coordination efforts, law enforcement, security, defense, border, and consular cooperation improved.
 Wayne received Mexico’s Order of the Aztec Eagle and the State Department’s Cobb Award for Initiative and Success in Trade Development.